unclewill/ZkSpy/README.md

   **--version**        Display version information.

+  ZkSpy by William DePalo is licensed under CC BY-NC-ND 4.0.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/
+  The legal text is at the link.

   A configuration file may be used to decrease the amount of typing required to launch the application.

   This is a sample configuration for a ZkTeco clock: